Warning, this will upset some people

 Not surprisingly, my most powerful moment of clarity, was simply standing at the foot of my parents grave and looking at my mother’s coffin.

-There would be a lot of shocked people there if they c only know what was going through my mind and especially my feeling body..
+There would be a lot of shocked people there if they only knew what was going through my mind and especially my feeling body..

 I am still a runner and run most days and have found this to be one of my main coping and integrating strategies, it is my active meditation that still really works for me.